How to Start a Telemedicine Business or Program in Canada? | A Roadmap

 Choosing the right technology helps you build a more comprehensive business presence and saves you valuable time and money.

 You can select a mobile app or web app to start a telemedicine business.

 Explore the below image to understand the best option for your telemedicine program between the mobile app and the web app.

 Whether you want a mobile app or web app, we have four options for you.

-White-label telemedicine apps are favourite among healthcare start-ups because it needs a low investment cap.
+White-label telemedicine apps are favorite among healthcare start-ups because it needs a low investment cap.